Epoxy glue is one of the many glues used in woodworking and is becoming more and more popular with passionate DIY-er as well as professionals.

-Most people know epoxy glue as two components that have to be mixed together.
+Most people know epoxy adhesive as two components that have to be mixed together.

 But did you know that there is also one-component epoxy glue?

-The disadvantage of this type of epoxy glue is that they require high temperatures to cure.
+The disadvantage of this type of epoxy adhesive is that they require high temperatures to cure.

 If you want to work with one-component epoxy, you will have to purchase a heating element to allow the glue to cure properly.